Sikhism in Afghanistan: Early history

 Guru Nanak visited Kabul in the 15th century.
-Guru Nanak is traditionally locally known as Peer Balagdaan in Afghanistan.
+He is traditionally known as Peer Balagdaan by his followers in Afghanistan.
 Some early Khatri Sikhs established and maintained colonies in Afghanistan for trading purposes.
-Later, conflicts between the Sikh misls and empire against the Afghan-based Durrani Empire led to tension.
-Sikhs also served in the British Empire's military during several operations in Afghanistan in the 19th century.
+Later, conflicts between the Sikh misls and Sikh Empire of Punjab Province against the Afghan-based Durrani Empire led to tension in the region.
+Sikhs also served in the British Empire's military against the Afghans during the Anglo-Afghan Wars.

 20th century

-Following the partition of India in 1947, the Sikh population increased as Sikh migrants fled persecution from the Pothohar region of newly formed country of Pakistan.
+Following the 1947 partition of India, the Sikh population increased in Afghanistan as Sikh migrants fled persecution from the Pothohar region of newly formed country of Pakistan.
 The Sikhs prospered during the 1933-1973 reign of Mohammad Zahir Shah, and during period of strongly secular period of Soviet rule.

-Wars

 During the 1980s Soviet–Afghan War, many Afghan Sikhs fled to India, where 90% of global Sikh population lives; a second, much larger wave followed following the 1992 fall of the Najibullah regime.
 Sikh gurdwaras throughout the country were destroyed in the Battle of Jalalabad (1989) and the Afghan Civil War of the 1990s, leaving only the Gurdwara Karte Parwan in Kabul.

-Under the Taliban, the Sikhs were a persecuted minority and forced to pay the jizya tax.
-The Sikh custom of cremation of the dead was prohibited by the Taliban, and cremation grounds vandalized.
+Under the Islamic Emirate of Afghanistan (1996–2001), the Sikhs were forced to pay the jizya tax.
 In addition, Sikhs were required to wear yellow patches or veils to identify themselves.
+Their custom of cremation of the dead was also prohibited during the War in Afghanistan (2001–2021), and cremation grounds were sometimes vandalized by local people.